 (iii) when the habilitation coordinator is notified or becomes aware that the designated resident, or the LAR on the designated resident's behalf, is interested in speaking with someone about transitioning to the community; and

-(iv) when notified by HHSC that the designated resident's response in Section Q of the MDS indicates the resident is interested in speaking with someone about transitioning to the community; and
+(iv) when notified by HHSC that the designated resident's response in Section Q of the MDS Assessment indicates the resident is interested in speaking with someone about transitioning to the community; and

-(C) arranging visits to community providers and addressing concerns about community living; (10) coordinate with the nursing facility in accessing medical, social, educational, and other appropriate services and supports that will help the designated resident achieve a quality of life acceptable to the designated resident and LAR on the resident's behalf; and
+(C) arranging visits to community providers and addressing concerns about community living;

-(11) initially and annually thereafter, provide the designated resident and LAR an oral and written explanation of the designated resident's rights contained in the Your Rights in Local Authority Services booklet. §303.602.
+(2) annually assess the designated resident's habilitative service needs by gathering information from the designated resident and other appropriate sources, such as the LAR, family members, social workers, and service providers, to determine the designated resident's habilitative needs and preferences.

+§303.602.
 Service Planning Team Responsibilities Related to Specialized Services.

 (a) The SPT for a designated resident must: